STUDIO CHRONOTOPE

 happen to humour?
 Would we be able to laugh, with the sense of the last days on us?"
 1.

 The existential questions posed by Okri are poignant and equally relevant for an architect.
-In this studio, students will imagine and design the LAST HOME as we drift closer to the near-terminal stage of our existence.
+In this studio, we will imagine and design the LAST HOME as we drift closer to the near-terminal stage of our existence.

 1. Okri, Ben.
 (2021, November 12).
 Artists must confront the climate crisis – we must write as if these are the last days.
 Guardian.